-At the Annual Meeting, our stockholders will act upon the matters outlined in the Notice, including (1) the election of six directors to our Board, each for a term ending on the date of the 2015 Annual Meeting of Stockholders (this proposal is referred to as the "Election of Directors"), (2) the ratification of the appointment of Eide Bailly LLP as our independent registered public accounting firm (this proposal is referred to as the "Ratification of Eide Bailly"), and (3) the transaction of such other business as may arise that can properly be conducted at the Annual Meeting or any adjournment or postponement thereof.
+At the Annual Meeting, our stockholders will act upon the matters outlined in the Notice, including (1) the election of six directors to our Board, each for a term ending on the date of the 2016 Annual Meeting of Stockholders (this proposal is referred to as the "Election of Directors"); (2) a non-binding, advisory vote to approve named executive officer compensation (this proposal is referred to as "Executive Compensation"); (3) a non-binding, advisory vote on frequency of named executive compensation vote ("Say on Pay Frequency"); (4) the ratification of the appointment of Eide Bailly LLP as our independent registered public accounting firm (this proposal is referred to as the "Ratification of Eide Bailly"); and (5) the transaction of such other business as may arise that can properly be conducted at the Annual Meeting or any adjournment or postponement thereof.
 Also, management will report on our performance during the last fiscal year and respond to questions from our stockholders.